BS in Engineering Technology

 Concentrations in Engineering Technology

 Electives allow you to follow your interests by taking three or more classes in a specialization.
-The concentrations within engineering technology include:

-• Electrical engineering technology: Prepare to design, develop, test, and manufacture electrical and electronic equipment such as communication components, radar, industrial and medical devices, navigational equipment, and computers.
+• Electrical engineering technology: Prepare to design, develop, test, and manufacture electrical and electronic equipment such as communication components, radar, industrial and medical devices, navigational equipment and computers.

 • Mechanical engineering technology: Develop, test, and manufacture industrial machinery, consumer products and other equipment.
 Jobs typically include setting instrumentation, recording data and estimating labor costs and equipment life.